cellux/blog/contents/articles/my-first-day-with-the-raspberry-pi/index.md

 It's not a top engineering feat for sure, but the spaceman is kinda cool. :-)

-For those of you who don't know what a Raspberry Pi is: it's a credit-card sized mini-computer developed by a bunch of elite computer geeks who call themselves the [Raspberry Pi Foundation][1].
+For those of you who don't know what a Raspberry Pi is: it's a credit-card sized mini-computer developed by a bunch of computer geeks who call themselves the [Raspberry Pi Foundation][1].
 It looks like this:

 [1]: http://www.raspberrypi.org/about

 <p><img src="img_7073.jpg"/></p>

-It has an SD card reader, two USB 2.0 ports, a 10/100 Ethernet port, a HDMI connector, an RCA video out, a 3.5 mm audio jack and a bunch of programmable pins which can be used to interface it with other devices.
+It has an SD card reader, two USB 2.0 ports, a 10/100 Ethernet port, a HDMI connector, an RCA video out, a 3.5 mm audio jack and a bunch of programmable pins which can be used to connect it to other devices.
 It can be powered through a micro USB port, using any cell phone charger which can supply the steady 5V and 700 mA it needs.

 The heart of the machine is this SoC (System on a Chip) in the center of the board: